Mustard Seeds and Greens as Part of a Nutritious Diet

 Some surveys in humans have shown that there is a decreased risk of certain types of cancer in people who eat a lot of cruciferous vegetables.
 It's hard to prove that eating these vegetables is the factor that is actually responsible for the cancer decrease, however.
 In addition, not all surveys have shown benefits of the vegetables with respect to cancer risk.
 Eating mustard and its relatives is still a good idea, though.
 They are a very worthwhile addition to the diet because of their nutrient content.

-The Mustard Plant - A Great Addition to Meals
+A Great Addition to Meals

 Prepared mustard can add a delicious taste to meals.
 If you're new to eating mustard, however, start with a mild kind and use a small quantity.
 The isothiocyanates that are made when mustard seeds are broken may be good for our health but are also responsible for the hot, tear-producing sensation that we may experience when we eat the seeds.
-Eating a large amount of a strong mustard may burn and inflame the mouth and throat.
+Eating a large quantity of a strong mustard may burn and inflame the mouth and throat.
 It's good to "train" ourselves to eat mustard seeds and the milder mustard leaves, though, in order to experience their great nutritional benefits.

 Cruciferous Vegetables and Cancer Prevention from the National Cancer Institute